ethereum/ethereum-org-website/src/content/developers/docs/scaling/zk-rollups/index.md

 4. **Proof generation and verification**: ZK-rollup operators must produce validity proofs for transaction batches, which is resource-intensive.
 Verifying zero-knowledge proofs on Mainnet also costs gas (~ 500,000 gas).

 Apart from batching transactions, ZK-rollups reduce fees for users by compressing transaction data.
-You can see [here](https://l2fees.info/) for a real-time overview of how it costs to use Ethereum ZK-rollups.
+You can [see a real-time overview](https://l2fees.info/) of how it costs to use Ethereum ZK-rollups.

 ## How do ZK-rollups scale Ethereum? {#scaling-ethereum-with-zk-rollups}